lingualdev/lingualdev.github.io/content/blog/checklist18nEffortsPt2.md

 ## Outro

-This was the second and final part of our **two part checklist series**.
+That was the second and final part of our **two part checklist series**.
 In general we should have a better understanding and overview about what to consider when planning to introduce i18n into an application.

 If you have any questions or want to leave some feedback, you can find us on [Twitter](https://twitter.com/lingualdev).